Single-qubit gate teleportation provides a quantum advantage: Introduction and main result

 \subsection{Related work}

 Let us briefly summarize related work.
-The first unconditional separation of constant-depth quantum circuits and constant-depth classical circuits with bounded fan-in gates, i.e., $\QNC^0$ and $\NC^0$, was achieved by Bravyi, Gosset, and K\"onig~\cite{bravyigossetkoenig} for the so-called 2D Hidden Linear Function problem.
+The first unconditional separation of con-stant-depth quantum circuits and constant-depth classical circuits with bounded fan-in gates, i.e., $\QNC^0$ and $\NC^0$, was achieved by Bravyi, Gosset, and K\"onig~\cite{bravyigossetkoenig} for the \textit{$2D$ Hidden Linear Function problem}.
 This result was later extended to noisy quantum circuits by Bravyi, Gosset, K\"onig, and Tomamichel~\cite{BravyiGossetKoenigTomamichel}.
-The latter construction uses a simpler underlying problem -- the so-called 1D Magic Square Game.
-Both of these constructions are physically motivated and based on violation of Bell inequalities.
-In subsequent work Bene Watts, Kothari, Schaeffer, and Tal~\cite{WattsKothariSchaefferTalAC0} achieved an even stronger separation, establishing a quantum advantage of constant-depth quantum circuits against classical constant-depth circuits with unbounded fan-in gates, i.e., $\AC^0$ circuits.
-The problem used in~\cite{WattsKothariSchaefferTalAC0} is the so-called Relaxed Parity Halving problem.
+The latter construction uses a simpler underlying problem---the \textit{$1D$ Magic Square Game}.
+Both of these constructions are physically motivated and based on violations of Bell inequalities.
+In subsequent work Bene Watts, Kothari, Schaeffer, and Tal~\cite{WattsKothariSchaefferTalAC0} achieved an even stronger separation, establishing a quantum advantage of constant-depth quantum circuits against $\AC^0$-circuits, i.e., the family of classical constant-depth polynomial-size circuits obtained by augmenting $\NC^0$-circuits with unbounded fan-in AND and OR gates.
+The problem used in~\cite{WattsKothariSchaefferTalAC0} is the \textit{Relaxed Parity Halving problem}.
 Similarly to our result, this work establishes a quantum advantage based on classical circuit complexity lower bounds as opposed to the first two~\cite{bravyigossetkoenig,BravyiGossetKoenigTomamichel} Bell-inequality-based constructions.